DHS restricts congressional visits to ICE facilities in Minneapolis with new policy

 Under federal law, members of Congress have the right to make unannounced visits to Immigration and Customs Enforcement detention facilities.
 A D.C. federal court ruling affirmed this last month, saying it applies to facilities that are funded by regular congressional appropriations.

 But in a Jan.
 8 memo from Homeland Security Secretary Kristi Noem obtained by NPR, Noem instructs her staff that visits should be requested at least seven days in advance.
-She said the detention facilities are run with money from the One Big Beautiful Bill Act, a different bucket of federal funds, and therefore the policy on unannounced visits doesn't apply to them.
+She said ICE officials would implement and enforce any visitation policy using money appropriated under the One Big Beautiful Bill Act, a different bucket of federal funds, and therefore the policy on unannounced visits doesn't apply to them.

 The new policy seemed to have been cited on Saturday to block the visit of three Minnesota congresswomen to an ICE detention facility in Minneapolis.